GeodSoft logo GeodSoft

 Maximum Dictionary Words

 Limits the maximum number of dictionary words allowed in a password.
-The default is 1 and probably should not be changed.
+The default is 1.
 The allowed word or words must be no longer than the maximum dictionary word length or the maximum length compared to the maximum dictionary word ratio.
 This allows dictionary words or transformations of them that are a limited part of a password.
 It's very hard to create long pronounceable alphabetic sequences without getting any short words or any possible variation of a word in them.
+Setting maximum dictionary words to 2 will prevent Password Evaluator from finding relatively obvious passwords like "cat8rat" which it was expressly designed for.

 Setting this to 0 will prevent any word or identified transformation of a word from being accepted in any password.
 A word is any character sequence equal to or longer than the minimum dictionary word length that appears in the dictionary used for checking.
 Straight lookups and reversed word lookups are always performed.
 Some of the tests cannot be performed or make no sense on short character strings so the Password Evaluator contains some hard coded lower limits related to word length.